 Wright (1997) proposes a related definition of exploitation though it is not formulated in terms of the concept of rent.
 In addition to the causal link between advantages and disadvantages of classes, Wright requires that the advantaged class depend on the fruits of labor of the disadvantaged class for exploitation to exist.
-Thus when the European settlers displaced Native Americans they did not exploit by obtaining an advantage at the expense of native Americans; they engaged in "nonexploitative economic oppression" (Wright 1997, p.
-11).
-The European settlers clearly created antagonistic interests that brought about conflict, so it is not clear what is added by the requirement of transfer of the fruits of labor power.
+Thus when the European settlers displaced Native Americans they did not exploit by obtaining an advantage at the expense of native Americans; they engaged in "nonexploitative economic oppression."
+(Wright, 1997: 11).
+The European settlers clearly created antagonistic interests that brought about conflict so it is not clear what is added by the requirement of transfer of the fruits of labor power.

 One way of seeing "what is added by the requirement of transfer of the fruits of labor" is to contrast historical situations in which exploitation occurs with those characterized by nonexploitative oppression.
-Consider the difference in the treatment of indigenous peoples in North America and South Africa by European settlers.
+Consider the difference in the treatment of indigenous people in

+North America and Southern Africa by European settlers.
 In both places the first two criteria above are satisfied: in both there is a causal relationship between the material advantages of settlers and the material disadvantages of indigenous people; and in both this causal relation is rooted in processes by which indigenous people were excluded from a crucial productive resource, land.
-In South Africa, however, the third principle was also present: the settler population appropriated the fruits of labor of the indigenous population, first as agricultural labor working the land and later as mine workers, whereas in North America the labor effort of indigenous people was generally not appropriated.
+In Southern Africa, however, the third principle was also present: the settler population appropriated the fruits of labor of the indigenous population, first as agricultural labor working the land and later as mineworkers, whereas in North America the labor effort of indigenous people was generally not appropriated.

 Does this matter?
-It does not matter, perhaps, if all we are concerned with is the sheer presence or absence of "antagonistic interests," for in both instances there surely was deep antagonism.
-But the dynamics of the antagonism are fundamentally different in the two cases: in North claimed is that when capitalists appropriate products they appropriate the laboring effort of the people who make those products.

-America, because the settler population did not need Native Americans, they could adopt a strategy of genocide in response to the conflicts generated by the exclusion of indigenous people from the land.
-There is a morally abhorrent folk expression in American culture that reflects the specificity of this antagonism: "The only good Indian is a dead Indian."
-No comparable expression exists for workers, slaves, or other exploited classes.
-One might say "the only good slave is a docile slave" or "the only good worker is an obedient worker," but it would make no sense to say "the only good worker is a dead worker" or "the only good slave is a dead slave."
+It doesn't matter, perhaps, if all we are concerned with is the sheer presence or absence of "antagonistic interests", for in both instances there surely was deep antagonism.
+But the dynamics of the antagonism are fundamentally different in the two cases: In North America, because the settler population didn't need Native Americans, they could adopt a strategy of genocide as a way of responding to the conflicts generated by the exclusion of indigenous people from the land.
+There is a morally-abhorrent folk expression in American culture which reflects this quality of antagonism: "the only good Indian is a dead Indian."
+No comparable expression exists for workers, slaves or other exploited classes.
+One might say "the only good slave is a docile slave" or "the only good worker is an obedient worker", but it would make no sense to say "the only good worker is a dead worker" or "the only good slave is a dead slave."

 Why?
-Because the prosperity of slaveowners and capitalists depend upon the expenditure of effort of those whom they exploit.
+Because the prosperity of slave owners and capitalists depend upon the expenditure of effort of those whom they exploit.
 Sørensen's definition of exploitation does not distinguish between what I call exploitative and nonexploitative oppression and thus does not capture this strong sense in which exploiters depend upon and need the exploited.